Aviation Support Branch

-Detectives stationed at LAC's are responsible for a broad range of investigations and require excellent all-round policing skills to investigate the different types of crime.
+Detectives stationed at PAC's are responsible for a broad range of investigations and require excellent all-round policing skills to investigate the different types of crime.
 In addition, Detectives also operate out of the State Crime Command (SCC) which is based at Police Headquarters, Parramatta.

 Detectives are highly skilled, highly trained investigators who complete an accredited university qualification as part of their employment.

 The Forensic Services Group (FSG) provide a specialised forensic response to crime and incident scenes incorporating the collection and examination of exhibits, and the scientific analysis and interpretation of evidence in accordance with investigative and judicial requirements.

 The FSG’s career options include; crime scene examination, fingerprint identification, document examination, ballistics investigation, forensic imaging and engineering investigation.

 To be employed within the Forensic Services Group officers must complete three years of general duties policing and then undertake psychometric and aptitude tests before they are further assessed in accordance with selection requirements for each discipline.
 In addition officers are required to complete relevant tertiary qualifications and achieve expertise status in their chosen forensic field.